MathIsFun0/BracketBreaker/README.md

 BracketBreaker is a program that can generate March Madness brackets based on a rating system of the field of 64 teams.
 It can be customized (only in the source code for now) to work with any single-elimination bracket system without reseeding.
 It's designed to be both fast and accurate.

 ## Algorithm
 BracketBreaker runs Monte Carlo simulations of the tournament, using probabilities based on the inputted ratings to simulate billions of tournament outcomes and create brackets.
-It can generate and store about 750,000 brackets per second per thread, depending on the CPU of the computer.
+It can generate and store 1,000,000+ brackets per second per thread, depending on the CPU of the computer.

 ## Storage
 To make storage as efficient as possible, each bracket is stored directly using binary, requiring only 8 bytes each.
 This makes it so anyone can store billions of brackets easily.